 What just happened?
 Kiyro thought in disbelief.
 He almost bumped into the wall from not paying attention.
 He wasn’t fully sure how the Book of Historia was here.

-Bringing up his hands, he reached towards the Book of Historia.
-A message appeared before him directing him how to use the book.
+Bringing up his hands, he reached for the Book of Historia.
+A message appeared before him directing him on how to use the book.

-To read through the pages of the Record Keeper swipe your hand from left or right to turn the pages.
+To read through the pages of the Record Keeper, swipe your hand from the left or right.
 If you have a specific page that you want to look into, call out the name of the Recorded information.
-Not all information is available, only the information that you have written, recorded, or saved.
+Not all information is available, only the information you have written, recorded, or saved.

-Skimming through the pages with his hands moving from side to side, Kiyro noticed all the information he had taken in the game of Growth.
+Skimming through the pages with his hands moving from side to side, Kiyro noticed all the information he had taken in the Growth game.
 He could even replay the World Game Quest in real-time before him.
-What interested him the most was the new section tab for the Real World Quest that he was taken in part and the quest that he had done before.
-Everything was perfectly recorded from beginning to end like a movie reel.
+However, what interested him the most was the new section tab for the Real World Quest that he was taken in part and the quest that he had done before.
+Everything was perfectly recorded from beginning to end, like a movie reel.

-While shifting through the pages, he paused in front of the Real World Quest that he was in.
+While sifting through the pages, he paused in front of the Real World Quest that he was in.
 Scrolling down, he noticed a caption titling the video.
 The aftermath of war in the world of Noriene.
-A quest is given to the resident of the world of Earth to find the source that pollutes the air of Noriene.
-One young man, named Kiyro, takes on one of the thousands of quest to fight off the darkness that encroaches upon the land of Earth.
-His quest leads him to set up a magical barrier to close one of the many dimensional tears of the world.
+A quest is given to find the source that pollutes the air of Noriene.
+One young man named Kiyro takes on one of the thousands of quests to fight off the darkness that encroaches upon the land of Earth.
+His quest leads him to set up a magical barrier to close one of the many-dimensional tears of the world.

 Turning the page, Kiyro stopped upon the second quest.
 The title inscribed beautifully in bold black letters was Energy Well and a small clip underneath it.
-It was a video of the past hours were recorded.
-Underneath the video he noticed a caption being in the process of being written.
+It was a video of the past hours recorded.
+Underneath the video, he noticed a caption being in the process of being written.

 A group of Adventurers has taken on a challenge that uses old magick to call forth the elements to life.

-While he was reading the line, he felt the back of his neck hair stood on edge.
-He whipped around to see who had their gazed cast upon him.
-Scanning around from side-to-side, there was nobody present but himself.
+While reading the line, he felt the back of his neck hair stand on edge.
+He whipped around to see who had their gaze cast upon him.
+Scanning around from side to side, there was nobody present but himself.
 Once again, he felt a gaze cast upon him, but he could not find the source.

 Where was it coming from?
-He did not know and it unnerved him that he could not find the source.
-What he didn’t expect was the Book of Historia to disappear in front of him in a blink of an eye without him calling out.
-He thought that he had to call out “End Privilege” for it to disappear, but for some reason it did not.
-He was going to need to learn a bit more about the book.
+He did not know, and it unnerved him that he could not find the source.
+He didn’t expect the Book of Historia to disappear in front of him in a blink of an eye without him calling out.
+He thought he had to call out “End Privilege” for it to disappear, but for some reason, it did not.
+So he would need to learn a bit more about the book.

 “Young man.”
-Kiyro jumped in startlement and whipped his body towards the voice.
-His nerves on edge, in a flash he whipped out a black dagger hidden in his sleeves.
-He was ready to strike in any given chance.
+Kiyro jumped in startelement and whipped his body towards the voice.
+Then, his nerves on edge, in a flash, he whipped out a black dagger hidden in his sleeves.
+He was ready to strike at any given chance.

 An old man in his sixties wearing a blue suit with a small white name tag stuck to his chest name Sam called out towards him.
-He could smell the strong scent of bleach and cleaning supplies that smelled like lemon coming off of the old man’s clothes.
+He could smell the strong scent of bleach and cleaning supplies that smelled like a lemon from the old man’s clothes.

 Kiyro couldn’t help but take short breaths to stop the overpowering scent of the cleaning supplies.
 It was already giving him a slight headache.
 He stashed the hidden dagger quickly away into his sleeves.
-He was a bit startled to see an old man appear out of nowhere.
-He was good at sensing people sneaking up on him, but on rare occasions there were only a few who had succeeded or were lucky.
+He was slightly startled to see an old man appear out of nowhere.
+He was good at sensing people sneaking up on him, but on rare occasions, only a few had succeeded or were lucky.